awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.rst

 Install the AWS Tools for PowerShell on a Windows-based Computer
 ================================================================

+To upgrade to a newer release of the AWS Tools for PowerShell, follow instructions in pstools-updating_.
+Uninstall older versions of PowerShell first.

 The |TWPlong| is one of the optional components that you can install by running the AWS Tools for Windows installer :file:`.msi`.
 Download the installer by opening the following webpage, and then